New Feature Preview: Aggregation API for v3.2

 Also, several subsets of field type-specific aggregations are available to help you search with multiple search facets.
 Searching with field facets is excellent for designing search when you have business-specific fields and search queries, such as custom product attributes.

-Examples of how the Aggregations API can be used:
+Examples of how the Aggregation API can be used:

 Faster product searches with faceted search navigation